nishanthsinghgurung2/repo-lister/README.md

 ### Note

-* In the `src/util/constants.ts` file, I have listed the personal access token to access github api.
-This expires after few usages.
-If this expires, please send me an email and I will try to refresh the token and push it to the remote repo.
+* In the `src/util/constants.ts` file, I have listed my personal access token in `TOKEN` constant to access github api.
+In order to access GitHub GraphQL API please generate a Personal Access Token in GitHub and copy and paste it to this value.
 * Images of various screens in the app is mentioned in the `src/images` directory
 * Due to time restrictions, I haven't got chance to address all eslint warnings.
 * If more time, I would love to add more test cases, extra validations and integration tests using cypress.